 Like this video?
 Subscribe to my YouTube cooking channel for healthy recipes!

 Tap on the times in the instructions below to start a kitchen timer while you cook.

-In a medium bowl, whisk together the mayo, mustard, and lemon juice, until smooth.
+In a medium to large bowl, whisk together the mayo, mustard, and lemon juice, until smooth.

 Serving size: 1/2 cup

 Nutrition facts are provided as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see our nutrition policy.